Abelaa/vrp/README.txt

 2. Install uwsgi, server software for production, "sudo apt install uwsgi"

-configuration.sh script contains server configurations, mainly port
+configuration.sh script contains server configurations, mainly port and Google maps API KEY

 start_server.bash script can be used to start the server